 Specific skill training will include the areas of agriculture, the use of Internet, and English as a second language.

 On-site farm land will be used to teach students how to raise high-income crops such as walnuts.
 We recently planted 500 walnut trees and 250 fruit trees on the land.
 We will also teach students how to develop an exportable good by raising bees and cultivating honey using low-cost bee boxes.
 Training will include showing students how to get their products to market locally and abroad.

 Hope Houses will allow us to provide the intensive and life-changing training and recovery that we are called to provide.
-We have constructed one Hope House and another is under construction, where rescued orphans will live, find healing, and receive love, Christian care, and vocational training until they are able to stand on their own.
-We just dedicated our first house in May of this year and placed our first orphan, Viorel!
-The second house is well under way and should be complete by early 2018.
+We have constructed two Hope Houses where rescued orphans will live, find healing, and receive love, Christian care, and vocational training until they are able to stand on their own.
+We have identified to host families and they are both residing in the homes.
+The first home now has four orphans and the second home is awaiting government approval.